teisdbr/winlibrs-docs-test/data-elements.md

 {% assign error = site.data.error["23230"] -%}
 7 | {{error.desc_de19}} | {{error.err_no}}| {{ error.err_message }}

+### Notes:
-`Note: Number of Recovered Motor Vehicles (19) indicates how many motor vehicles were recovered in an incident that reported Motor Vehicle Thefts.`
+* `Number of Recovered Motor Vehicles (19) indicates how many motor vehicles were recovered in an incident that reported Motor Vehicle Thefts.`

 ___